-In this episode I learn from Beatrice Domiguez, Head of People and Talent at Aviros.
+In this episode we learn from Beatrice Domiguez, Head of People and Talent at Aviros.
 Founded in 2015 in Zurich, Aviros is building fleet management software in the cloud and is one of Europe’s fastest growing B2B SaaS companies.
+We discussed:

 Hello, and welcome to our series of scaling stories, a discussion with talent leaders about their lessons building teams at some of the world's fastest growing companies.
 I'm excited to introduce our guest today.
 Bea, the head of talent, and people are aware Ross, founded in 2015. in Zurich, Avrios is building fleet management software in the Cloud, and is one of Europe's fastest growing SaaS companies.
 Bea a huge welcome, and thank you for joining us.